skrodal/mediasite-disk-stats/README.md

 # Mediasite Disk Stats

-This Web Service serves a single purpose: receive disk storage consumption per org as POST-data (JSON) and store this in a MySQL table.
+This Web Service serves a single purpose: receive disk storage consumption per folder (i.e. org) as POST-data (JSON) and store this in a (MySQL) table.

 One record per org per day.